 Namibia is a country located on the west coast of Southern Africa.
-It has gained popularity with tourists over the years due to the fact that it is much safer than it’s neighbor to the south, and offers plenty of opportunities to view wildlife from the comfort of your own car.
+It has gained popularity with tourists over the years due to the fact that it is much safer than its neighbor to the south.
+It also offers plenty of opportunities to view wildlife from the comfort of your own car.

 The country has also positioned itself very well to be an ideal place to road trip around in a 4×4 vehicle and camp near the major tourist destinations.
 Most of the roads are well maintained and many of the popular sites are very easily accessible.
 Visitors can choose to stay in luxury villas or sleep in a tent on the roof of their rental car depending on their budget and preference.

 But figuring out how to prepare, which sites to see, and where to stay can be daunting.
 Follow our Namibia itinerary for an epic self-drive road trip through this amazing African country!

 - Arrive in Windhoek and Pick up Your Vehicle

 - Lounge in the Hot Springs

 - Tour Kolmanskop Ghost Town